Morobang/sql-training/01-lessons/02-intermediate/README.md

 After completing Intermediate level:

+- ✓ Enhance existing databases with ALTER TABLE
+- ✓ Modify data safely with UPDATE and DELETE
 - ✓ Write complex multi-table queries with confidence
 - ✓ Filter data using advanced conditions and pattern matching
+- ✓ Sort results by multiple columns and directions
+- ✓ Combine data from multiple tables with various JOIN types
+- ✓ Perform aggregations and generate summary reports
-- ✓ Combine results from multiple queries
+- ✓ Combine results from multiple queries with set operators
-- ✓ Transform data using built-in functions
+- ✓ Transform data using built-in string, numeric, date, and NULL functions
-- ✓ Implement conditional logic with CASE statements
+- ✓ Implement conditional logic with CASE expressions
-- ✓ Perform powerful analytics with window functions
+- ✓ Use basic window functions for analytics
-- ✓ Generate business reports and dashboards
 - ✓ Handle real-world data quality issues
-- ✓ Optimize queries for better performance
+- ✓ Build on incremental database design
 - ✓ Read and understand professional SQL code

 ---